mouseless/.github/profile/README.md

 ## Our people

-We are independent engineers who are committed to work in accordance with [the mouseless way](https://mouseless.codes/how-we-work) where everyone has a contribution rate that aligns with their level of experience in the field.
+We are independent developers who are committed to work in accordance with [the mouseless way](https://mouseless.org/how-we-work) where everyone has a contribution rate that aligns with their level of experience in the field.

-# Let's meet
+# Let's connect

-We believe the key to build a long-term partnership is the eagerness to meet new people anytime anywhere.
+If what you see feels like a fit, we’d be happy to meet.

-## Reach out
+## Join us

-Send an e-mail to [connect@mouseless.codes](mailto:connect@mouseless.codes)
+Send an e-mail to [connect@mouseless.org](mailto:connect@mouseless.org)

 Or join our matrix space via [#collective:mouseless.org](https://matrix.to/#/#collective:mouseless.org)